amiablekedro/amiablekedro/README.md

 - 👋 Hi, I’m @amiablekedro
-- 👀 I’m interested in javascript and dart
+- 👀 I’m interested in javascript and React
-- 🌱 I’m currently learning flutter
+- 🌱 I’m currently learning React
-- 💞️ I’m looking to collaborate on flutter projects
+- 💞️ I’m looking to collaborate on React projects

 <!---